Buy Wetland Plants from TN Nursery to Prevent Flooding

 Ah, the difference 50 or 60 years can make.
-Less than a century ago, wetland areas of all sizes looked at something to be drained, filled in, or otherwise disposed of.
-Now after decades of re-education (and a lot of hard-learned lessons), we know that we were wrong about wetlands.
+Less than a century ago, wetland areas of all sizes looked at something drained, filled in, or otherwise disposed of.
+Now, after decades of re-education (and a lot of hard-learned lessons), we know that we were wrong about wetlands.
 They prevent flooding and are one of the world's most extensive habitats of plants and animals.
 By acting as a filter, they can also stop and reduce the effects of pollution.
 And this applies to backyards as well the Everglades.

 Is it a bare "wet spot" that never dries up?
 A long-ago abandoned swimming pool project?
 A "retention pond" caused by runoff?
 It's not difficult to create situations that form permanent or semi-permanent standing water bodies on a property.
 But a water body without accompanying vegetation is a water hazard in more ways than one.
 It can act as a breeding ground for disease-spreading mosquitoes.
 It can attract non-native and undesirable plants and animals.
 And this water can move from unvegetated bodies into other parts of a yard and even into a house itself.

-Wetland Plants prevents erosion and flooding, increases water oxygen, and filters toxins from standing water.
+Wetland Plants prevent erosion and flooding, increases water oxygen, and filters toxins from standing water.
 And planting these plants acts as a welcome mat to beneficial bugs, amphibians, and birds, reducing the presence of harmful insects.

-As region and circumstances will affect planting choices, these selections should be made with input from county extension agents or local nurseries.
+As region and circumstances will affect planting choices, you should make these selections with input from county extension agents or local nurseries.
 But right general decisions include:

 1. Wetland Grasses

-Plant a grass buffer zone that extends all the way to the lip of the pond or wet area.
+Plant a grass buffer zone that extends to the lip of the pond or wet area.
 Gamma grass and sand cordgrass are just two examples that are attractive and prevent erosion.
 Once your "pioneers" have become established, other backyard wetland plants that do well are: